roku-on-it/nestjs-graphql-rate-limit/README.md

 STORE_THROTTLE_DB=2
 ```

-- Make sure you are returning the execution context
+- Make sure you are returning the execution context.

 ```typescript
 GraphQLModule.forRoot({